Gi-jutsu/ts-crkdesintdp/readme.md

 ### = Ex.02 - Call Center

-Imagine you have a call center with three levels of employees: `respondent`, `manager`, and `director`.
+Imagine you have a call center with three levels of employees: `respondent`, `manager`, and `director`.<br />
 An incoming telephone call must be first allocated to a respondent who is free.

 If the respondent can't handle the call, he or she must escalate the call to a manager.<br />
 If the manager is not free or not able to handle it, then the call should be escalated to a director.